forki/fluentwindsor/README.md

 Credit to the guys behind the components.

 <p>
-There are many people involved in this.
-First of all thanks to the guys at <a href="https://github.com/castleproject/Windsor/graphs/contributors" target="_new">Castle Windsor</a>.
-Secondly I would like to thank individuals who played a code contributory role.
+Individuals who played a direct code contributory role, but are not listed in the commits.
 <a href="https://www.linkedin.com/in/fir3pho3nixx">Gavin van der Merwe</a>,
 <a href="https://www.linkedin.com/pub/richard-glew/4/159/981">Richard Glew</a>,
 <a href="https://www.linkedin.com/in/jsm85">Joe Mendonca</a>,